About a year ago, I got the opportunity to try out Dell’s Broadwell XPS 13. In fact,

 Andrei also got it and still uses it today.
 I really liked it, but the unit I received had a few bugs in it, including a sluggish trackpad and poor screen brightness.
 I ended up returning it and getting something else at the time.

-Fast forward to today and I noticed Dell now offer a unit with the Intel Skylake i7-6560U CPU and Iris HD graphics.
-After reading that some of the bugs that plagues the previous XPS 13 versions were potentially fixed, I just couldn’t resist trying out this new model with the new Intel CPU.
+Fast forward to today and I noticed Dell now offers a unit with the Intel Skylake i7-6560U CPU and Iris HD graphics.
+After reading that some of the bugs that plague the previous XPS 13 versions were potentially fixed, I just couldn’t resist trying out this new model with the new Intel CPU.

 After a good week of use, I think I formed a pretty good opinion of the machine.